Skip to main content

 Camping

-Free, dispersed camping is available on the approach throughout Panthertoewn Valley on Forest Service land.
+Free, dispersed camping is available on the approach throughout Panthertown Valley on Forest Service land.
 Please do not camp at Laurel Knob itself.
 Note that due to bear activity in the area, the Forest Service recommends storing your food in bear-resistant containers to avoid incidents.

 Want an easier approach?